Ranj1/foodfinder/README.md

 # FoodFinder — Full-Stack Assignment Project

-FoodFinder is a small full-stack app to search dishes and see which restaurants serve them, sorted by order count.
-It uses a Node.js + Express + MySQL backend and a React frontend.
-The goal: clean, modular architecture for quick demos/interviews.
+FoodFinder is a small full-stack application that lets you search for dishes and see which restaurants serve them, ranked by how many times each dish has been ordered.
+The backend is built with Node.js, Express, and MySQL, and the frontend is a simple React app that consumes the API.
+The project is intentionally kept clean and modular, making it easy to understand and suitable for quick demos or interview evaluations.

 ## Project Structure
 ```